krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 === "Java"

     ```java title="array.java"
-    /* Insert element num at `index` */
+    /* Insert element num at index index in the array */
     void insert(int[] nums, int num, int index) {
-        // Move all elements after `index` one position backward
+        // Move all elements at and after index index backward by one position
         for (int i = nums.length - 1; i > index; i--) {
             nums[i] = nums[i - 1];
         }
-        // Assign num to the element at index
+        // Assign num to the element at index index
         nums[index] = num;
     }
     ```